ably/asset-tracking-backend-demo/README.md

 Used by both the Rider app and the Customer app to request a new authentication token for use with the Ably service.

+Apps will need to call this endpoint in response to a token request callback from the Ably SDK.
+This will be in one of the following scenarios, relating to the auth token currently in use:

+- It has expired
+- It has insufficient capabilities:
+  Lack of permission to subscribe or publish, as applicable, to the channel for Location updates for a Delivery.

 Successful response status code: `200` OK

 Example request: